heptarch/heptarch.github.io/drafts/SAEPage.md

 $$

-measurements, using Stirling's approximation, where we treat each neuron as a measurement.
+measurements, using Stirling's approximation, where we treat each neuron activation $n_i = w_i \cdot f$ as a single linear measurement of the feature vector.
 This leads to

 $$
 \alpha^* = \frac{F}{N^*} = \frac{1}{k \log (F/k)} = \frac{1}{\rho \log(1/\rho)}